230 total entries across 2 section(s)

 CONSOGRAMA way of writing a word by separating consonants and vowels (e.g., RETINA → NRT + AEI).

-CONSONANT-HEAVYA rack with too many consonants, making it harder to form words.
+CONSONANT-HEAVYA rack (or bag) with too many consonants, making it harder to form words.

 COUNTERA high-point tile (typically worth 5 or more points), such as J, Q, X, or Z.

-DEFENDERA word ending with a letter like C, K, or V that does not form common two-letter words in North American play, making it harder to hook.
+DEFENDERA word ending with a letter like C or V that does not form common two-letter words in North American play, making it harder to hook.
 Note: this usage is not standard across all clubs.

 DLS (DOUBLE LETTER SCORE)A square that doubles the value of a single letter.